 Getting To Milton

 The easiest way to get to Milton by car from Downtown Toronto is via Highway 401.
-If you are coming from Mississauga, take the Queen Elizabeth Way (QEW), which will take you directly into Milton.
-It takes about an hour and 20 minutes to reach Milton from downtown Toronto.
+If you come from Mississauga, take the Queen Elizabeth Way (QEW), which will take you directly to Milton.
+Reaching Milton from downtown Toronto takes about an hour and 20 minutes.

-If you are travelling to Milton by train from Toronto, you will need to take GO Transit.
+If you travel to Milton by train from Toronto, you must take GO Transit.
 This service connects Milton with Union Station in Toronto.
 Trains run every 15-30 minutes during peak hours.
 You can find more information on the GO website.

 What To Do In Milton If You Love Nature